-Our mission is to help breathe life into new ideas in the Native American community and to grow and cultivate invention, innovation and creativity to help support and sustain a new economic infrastructure.
+Our mission is to help breathe life into new ideas in the Native American community and to protect, grow and cultivate invention, innovation and creativity to help support and sustain a new economic infrastructure.

 Founded by renowned, successful Native American Inventor T. David Petite, NAIPEC brings together some of the brightest minds in the world, to provide leadership in the fields of educating, capturing, managing, developing, and manufacturing the ideas and intellectual property of Native American inventors.

 Supported by its network of partners and international experts, NAIPEC delivers world-class education, advanced interdisciplinary research and modern business development support.
 NAIPEC serves as an Intellectual Property incubator organization providing direct assistance in the areas of:

 The history of Native American innovation dates back through millennia.
 Providing assistance to the Native American community provides additional means of economic development for tribal groups around the country.
 It also bring the vast pool of talent that exists within these communities to the forefront of modern technological and cultural life.